 Try and defeat That One Boss Ewei without Multi Hit techs, that is a real challenge in itself as he regains his meat shields every 2nd turn after both are defeated; said meat shields also protect Ewei from damage.
 Ewei also uses a Hit All magic spell and he can recover his own HP; and has a magic shield applied at the very start of battle; minimizing the damage dealt to him.

-Pokémon players can try the Mono-Type, One-Poke, No Evolutions, Speedruns, or Scramble challenges.
+Pokémon players can try the Mono-Type, Solo, No Evolutions, Speedruns, or Scramble challenges.
 Scramble entails other players picking your team for you; it's possible to end up with a team of Magikarp and Wurmple, for example.
 And you can't evolve them.
 Which sucks for you.